Skip to main content

 Maninder and Sarah

 It might seem the obvious thing to do once you have shared costs, but when you open a joint account, understand what you’re getting into.
 “Lots of people don’t realise that as soon as you have a joint bank account or a joint mortgage – any financial product you share – you’re both responsible for the debt.
 If your partner was to run up a big overdraft and they refused to pay it, you’d be held responsible,” warns Laura.
 “This is an issue that’s being talked about in the context of economic and financial abuse quite a lot.”
 Indeed, some couples get along perfectly fine without one.
-Sarah Fotheringham and Maninder Singh, who together run Safomasi Link opens in a new window, a textile design business based in India and the UK, have separate accounts.
+Sarah Fotheringham and Maninder Singh, who together run Safomasi, a textile design business based in India and the UK, have separate accounts.

 “Maninder handles everything in India, and I pay most of our bills here,” says Sarah, but they don’t keep tallies.
 “When you have the same goal, you do what it takes to get there.
 At different times we’ve earned different amounts, but it’s always been equal if you think of it in terms of time and money.”